conradbkay/poker-utils/README.md

 But for lots of random calculations on the same board, which is the case for the costliest operations (anything involving equity/multiple ranges), you can just store `p`, and now each hand only requires 2/3 lookups.
 Additionally, you're using much less of the lookup array resulting in better caching.
 The `genBoardEval` function implements this and leads to a 15-20x speedup

-There are a few ways to load the HandRanks.dat file, which you can download here <https://github.com/chenosaurus/poker-evaluator/blob/master/data/HandRanks.dat>

-1. call `initFromPath` or `initFromPathSync` to load the file immediately
+To load the HandRanks.dat file, which you can download here <https://github.com/chenosaurus/poker-evaluator/blob/master/data/HandRanks.dat> call `initFromPath`/`initFromPathSync`, or `init` if you already have the file loaded
-2. `lazyInitFromPath` loads the file when it is first needed
-3. call `init` if you already have the file loaded

 ## Explanation